RSS3-Network/REPs/REPs/REP-1.md

 ### VSL Editorial Team

-The VSL Editorial Team is highly specialized in the DSL and is responsible for reviewing VSL related PRs.
+The VSL Editorial Team is highly specialized in the VSL and is responsible for reviewing related PRs.
 The current Team members are:

 - Albert ([**@iavl**](https://github.com/iavl))